rails/rails/guides/source/working_with_javascript_in_rails.md

 Activating hyperlinks always results in an HTTP GET request.
-However, if your application is [RESTful](http://en.wikipedia.org/wiki/Representational_State_Transfer), some links are in fact actions that change data on the server and must be performed with non-GET requests.
+However, if your application is [RESTful](http://en.wikipedia.org/wiki/Representational_State_Transfer), some links are in fact actions that change data on the server, and must be performed with non-GET requests.
 This attribute allows marking up such links with an explicit method such as "post", "put" or "delete".

-The way it works is that, when the link is activated, it constructs a hidden form in the document with the "action" attribute corresponding to "href" value of the link and the method corresponding to `data-method` value, and submits that form.
+The way it works is that, when the link is activated, it constructs a hidden form in the document with the "action" attribute corresponding to "href" value of the link, and the method corresponding to `data-method` value, and submits that form.

 NOTE: Because submitting forms with HTTP methods other than GET and POST isn't widely supported across browsers, all other HTTP methods are actually sent over